suparious/suparious.github.io/debian-audio-guide/debian-13-audio-guide.md

 ## A revolution in Linux audio: Native real-time support finally arrives

 Debian 13 "Trixie" marks a watershed moment for professional audio on Linux.
-After 20 years of development, the Linux kernel now includes **built-in real-time support** through PREEMPT_RT, eliminating the biggest barrier to professional audio production.
+Released on **August 9, 2025**, after two years of development, the Linux kernel now includes **built-in real-time support** through PREEMPT_RT, eliminating the biggest barrier to professional audio production.
 Combined with the mature PipeWire 1.4.2 audio system and excellent USB-C audio interface support, Debian 13 offers a compelling platform for audio professionals.

 This guide provides practical, hands-on information for setting up a professional audio workstation on Debian 13, with specific focus on the **Presonus Studio 24c** USB-C interface.
 Whether you're migrating from Debian 12 or setting up your first Linux audio system, this comprehensive resource covers everything from initial system configuration to advanced workflow optimization.